 How long should you marinate chicken in BUTTERMILK

-More QUICK weeknight dinners
+More QUICK weeknight dinner ideas

 - Queso Chicken takes no thought or energy but is always a winner